aimarketingflow/windsurf-privacy-enforcer-historical-access-clear/README.md

 [![Platform: macOS](https://img.shields.io/badge/Platform-macOS-blue.svg)](https://www.apple.com/macos/)
 [![Shell: Bash](https://img.shields.io/badge/Shell-Bash-green.svg)](https://www.gnu.org/software/bash/)

+> **⚠️ IMPORTANT UPDATE: Chat Backup Feature Status**
+> As of the latest Windsurf updates, chat conversations are now stored on Codeium's cloud servers rather than locally.
+The `backup_windsurf_chat.sh` script and related chat backup features **no longer work** as intended.
+We are actively working on an alternative solution that may involve API-based backups or local conversation logging.
+Stay tuned for updates.

 > **🎨 NEW: PyQt6 GUI Available!**
 > We've added a modern graphical interface (`windsurf_privacy_gui.py`) for easier use. **Note:** The GUI is currently in active development and may contain bugs.
 Please report any issues you encounter via [GitHub Issues](https://github.com/aimarketingflow/windsurf-privacy-enforcer-historical-access-clear/issues).
 See [GUI_README.md](GUI_README.md) for details.